 Transforming your business through business intelligence - with Microsoft modern BI & adv. analytics

-This is part 3 of a 4 part series.
+This is part 3 of a 4 part business intelligence (Microsoft Power BI) series.

 A Power BI gateway is software that you install within an on-premises network; it facilitates access to data in that network.
 It's like a gatekeeper that listens for connection requests, and grants them only when a users' requests meet certain criteria.
 This lets organizations keep databases and other data sources on their on-premises networks, yet securely use that on-premises data in Power BI reports and dashboards.
 A gateway can be used for a single data source or multiple data sources.

 Power BI offers two gateways, each for a different scenario:

 On-premises data gateway (personal mode) – allows one user to connect to sources, and can’t be shared with others.
 Can only be used with Power BI.
 This gateway is well-suited to scenarios where you’re the only person who creates reports, and you don't need to share the data sources with others.

 On-premises data gateway – allows multiple users to connect to multiple on-premises data sources.
 Can be used by Power BI, PowerApps, Flow, Azure Analysis Services, and Azure Logic apps, all with a single gateway installation.
 This gateway is well-suited to more complex scenarios with multiple people accessing multiple data sources.